-For some applications it is desirable for the LT8614 to operate in pulse-skipping mode, offering two major differences from Burst Mode operation.
+For some applications it is desirable for the LT8641 to operate in pulse-skipping mode, offering two major differences from Burst Mode operation.
 First is the clock stays awake at all times and all switching cycles are aligned to the clock.
-In this mode much of the internal circuitry is awake at all times, increasing quiescent current to several hundred μA .
+In this mode much of the internal circuitry is awake at all times, increasing quiescent current to several hundred $\mu A$ .
 Second is that full switching frequency is reached at lower output load than in Burst Mode operation (see Figure 2b).
-To enable pulse-skipping mode, the SYNC pin is tied high either to a logic output or to the INTV{CC} pin.
-When a clock is applied to the SYNC pin the LT8614 will also operate in pulse-skipping mode.
+To enable pulse-skipping mode, float the SYNC/MODE pin.
+When a clock is applied to the SYNC/MODE pin the LT8641 will also operate in pulse-skipping mode.